-Grasp both of the B-risers at the coloured mark.
-Pull both of them slowly and evenly towards your chest until the airflow is gone and the wing goes into a vertical descent flight mode.
+Grasp both of the B-stall loops (attached to the B-risers) and pull the B-risers slowly and evenly towards your chest until the airflow is gone and the wing goes into a vertical descent flight mode.
+It is important that both brake loops are released during the B-stall or else the glider may go into a full stall.
+The pulley used reduces the force needed by 50%.
 The B-risers should then be held in the same position to ensure a gentle descent.

-Check before and during the B-line-stall that the airspace beneath you is free.
+Check before and during the B-line stall that the airspace beneath you is free.